cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 use a different AES key for every client, which in the ideal cipher model leads to better concrete security {{GKWWY20}}.

-We note that for robustness, the analysis of {{BBCGGI21}} still assumes a random oracle to make the IDPF extractable.
+We note that for verifiability, the analysis of {{BBCGGI21}} still assumes a random oracle to make the IDPF extractable.
 We therefore use XofTurboShake128 instead for the last level of the tree.
 It is important that XofTurboShake128 supports many seed lengths, in particular 16 bytes, as this is the seed size